zomle/homm3calculator/README.md

 ### Prerequisites

-The program uses .NET Core 3.0 and WPF, so the [.NET Core 3.0 Runtime](https://dotnet.microsoft.com/download/dotnet-core/3.0) is required: .NET Core 3.0 Runtime to run apps, *.NET Core Desktop Installer* and *.NET Core Installer* might both be needed.
+The program uses .NET 8.0 and WPF, so the [.NET Desktup Runtime 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) is required: .NET Desktop Runtime 8.0 to run apps.

 ### How to use